Table of Contents

 Note

-Auto start recording when the session starts
+Auto-recording when session starts

 frameRecorder.AutoStart = true;